jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-03-04-reclaim-the-day-sentenced-to-life.md

 <hr>

-**About the song:** The song is about how we're longer *sentenced to a life* of shame, due to past guilt but made alive in Christ.
+**About the song:** The song is about how we're no longer sentenced to a life of shame but made alive in Christ.

 <hr>